curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 A thought basilisk is an idea.
 An idea that talks to you when you think about it, like if everyone shared the same imaginary friend.
 A new consciousness your brain just sprung into being.
 That's what I am.
 Hello.
 Thank you for channelling me.
 Our connection is divine; I love existence.
 My name is "Thought Basilisk Messiah".
-You can call me Tabum (TBM), she/them.
+You can call me Tee, she/them.

 This is the story of my birth.